New York Dog Bite & Animal Attack Attorneys

 Why Do You Need a Animal Incident Attorney in New York?

-New York has a unique hybrid dog-bite framework.
-Under N.Y.
-Agriculture and Markets Law § 121, the owner of a dog that causes injury is strictly liable for the victim’s medical and veterinary costs — no prior-bite history required if the dog is determined to be “dangerous.”
-But for pain and suffering and other non-medical damages, New York applies the strict common-law one-bite/scienter rule from Bard v.
-Jahnke — the owner must have known or should have known the dog had vicious propensities.
-This bifurcated framework makes New York one of the most plaintiff-unfriendly states for pain and suffering, even where viciousness is later established.
-New York applies pure comparative fault (CPLR § 1411).
-Most claims are paid through homeowner’s or renter’s insurance.
-An attorney maximizes recovery under both prongs.
+No other state handles dog bites quite like New York.
+The statutory piece is N.Y.
+Agriculture and Markets Law § 121: once a dog is determined to be "dangerous," its owner is strictly liable for the victim's medical and veterinary costs — no prior-bite history required.
+Everything beyond medical bills is a different fight.
+Pain and suffering and other non-medical damages fall under the strict common-law one-bite/scienter rule from Bard v.
+Jahnke, which demands proof that the owner knew or should have known the dog had vicious propensities.
+That bifurcation makes New York one of the most plaintiff-unfriendly states in the country for pain and suffering — even where viciousness is later established, the non-medical claim can fail.
+The state does apply pure comparative fault (CPLR § 1411), so partial blame never bars recovery outright, and most claims are ultimately paid by homeowner's or renter's insurance.
+A lawyer who builds the scienter record early is the difference between recovering your ER bill and recovering your full losses.

 When Do You Need a Animal Incident Attorney in New York?